Honda Transalp

-The Honda Transalp is the XL400V, XL600V, XL650V, XL700V, and XL750 series of dual-sport motorcycles manufactured in Japan by Honda since 1987.
+The Transalp is the XL400V, XL600V, XL650V, XL700V, and XL750 series of dual-sport motorcycles manufactured in Japan by Honda since 1987.
 With the exception of XL750, the Transalp bikes series feature a liquid-cooled, four-stroke 52° V-twin engine.

 History

 The first prototype was built in 1985 as an off-road motorbike with a 500 cc engine.
 Further development introduced an increase to 600 cc and more road-oriented features, notably an improved fairing.